 Fusion is typically face-to-face, at the upper thorax to the umbilicus with a common sternum, diaphragm, and upper abdominal wall.
 Very often a common pericardial sac is present as well as a degree o...

-Threatened miscarriage (or threatened abortion) is mainly a clinical term, used when a pregnant woman in first 20 weeks of gestation presents with spotting, mild abdominal pain and contractions, with a closed cervical os.
+Threatened miscarriage (or threatened abortion) is mainly a clinical term, used when a pregnant woman in first 20 weeks of gestation presents with spotting, mild abdominal pain and contractions, with a closed cervical os 3.

-The three vessel and trachea view (or 3VT view) is one of the fetal echocardiography views.
+The three vessel and trachea view (also known as 3VT view or arrow view) is one of the fetal echocardiography views.
 In this view, aortic and ductal arches are combined into the DAo and appear as a V-shaped confluence.
-Both arches tend to be of similar size and are located towards the left of the trachea.
-The thymus is ...
+Both arches tend to be of similar size and are located towards the left of th...

 Thrombocytopenia with absent radius (TAR) syndrome is primarily characterized by the following two features: